01 of 03

 Ruba Rombic, a unique pattern in that it was produced both in glass and pottery, was first made in 1928 by Consolidated Lamp and Glass Company.
 It was conceptualized by Reuben Haley who was a former vice president with United States Glass Company, according to the Phoenix and Consolidated Glass Collectors Club.
 Production of this Art Deco glass pattern continued through 1933.

 Some pieces were marked with foil labels reading “Ruba Rombic An Epic in Modern Art” when they were new.
 There have been 37 different objects in this cubist glass pattern documented including bowls in varying sizes, vases, cream and sugar sets, decanters, plates, and divided serving dishes.
-All Ruba Rombic glass was made by Consolidated Lamp and Glass Company with the exception of the rarely found fish bowl with metal stand.
+All Ruba Rombic glass was made by Consolidated Lamp and Glass Company except for the rarely found fishbowl with metal stand.
 It was produced by Phoenix Glass Company.

 This lot of five “table articles,” as described in an auction catalog, consists of a divided dish measuring 7 3/4-inches, creamer and sugar set, and two small bowls.
 All pieces are made in the smoky topaz color, one of the most common Ruba Rombic hues.
 They are described as having “very minor and typical flaking” common to this angular glassware pattern.
 The lot sold for $316.25 (not including buyer’s premium) at Morphy Auctions in December of 2010.Continue to 2 of 3 below.